 Blog » home performance

-3 Characteristics of a High Performance Building Process
+3 Characteristics of a High Performance Building Process in 2024

-Shawna HendersonAugust 04, 2023
+Shawna HendersonAugust 04, 20231 comment

 A high performance process for building high performance houses has 3 key characteristics: Integrated Design Process (IDP) Construction Quality Management Commissioning The best practice for building a high performance house is to make all the decisions about energy conservation measures during the design stage.
 This is the least expensive and most cost-effective part of the process.
 Decisions can be revisited based on energy modelling and costing before construction begins.
 This results in a package that works for the builder and for the homeowner.